Probabilistic Fixed Ballot Rules and Hybrid Domains: Hybrid Domains and their Salience

-\textbf{Semi-single-peaked domains:} The notion of semi-single-peaked domains was introduced by \citet{CSS2013}.
-Consider the natural order $\prec$ and fix \emph{one} threshold alternative.
-The semi-single-peakedness restriction on a preference requires that (i) the usual single-peakedness restriction prevail in the interval between the peak and the threshold, and (ii) each alternative located beyond the threshold be ranked below the threshold.
+\textbf{Semi-single-peaked domains:} Consider the natural order $\prec$ and fix \emph{one} threshold alternative.
+The semi-single-peakedness restriction on a preference requires that (i) the single-peakedness restriction prevail in the interval between the peak and the threshold, and (ii) each alternative located beyond the threshold be ranked below the threshold.